MarkMa512/tech-stack/java/JavaOOP.md

     }
 }
 ```
+- `extends` keyword is used to indicate that an interface extends another interface.

 ## Inherited Methods and Overriding
 - A subclass inherits all the members (fields, methods, and nested classes) from its superclass.